foxws/laravel-modelcache/README.md

 ### Creating a custom cache profile

-To determine which requests should be cached, and for how long, a cache profile class is used.
+To determine which values should be cached, and for how long, a cache profile class is used.
 The default class that handles these questions is `Foxws\ModelCache\CacheProfiles\CacheAllSuccessful`.

 You can create your own cache profile class by implementing the  `Foxws\ModelCache\CacheProfile\CacheProfile`, and overruling the `cache_profile` in `config/modelcache.php`.